-A CSSANZ Accredited Colorectal and General Surgeon, who specialises in laparoscopic, robotic, and minimally invasive techniques.
+A CSSANZ Trained and Accredited Colorectal and General Surgeon, who specialises in laparoscopic, robotic, and minimally invasive techniques.

 Dr Bradley Morris is a Brisbane-based Specialist Colorectal and General Surgeon.
 He is a Senior Surgeon at the Princess Alexandra Hospital, and has a private practice at the Greenslopes Private Hospital and Mater Private Hospital Redlands.